 The Mpow was fairly average in our ease of use testing, picking up a score of 6 out of 10.

 The Mpow was one of the lower scorers in our portability testing, earning a 5 out of 10.
-The headphones don't fold up in any way, and only come with a thin drawstring pouch.
-On the plus side they are relatively light at 9 ounces.
-The TaoTronics TT-BH22US outdo the Mpow in this metric, weighing in at just 7.5 ounces and coming with a padded travel case.
+The headphones don't fold up in any way and only come with a thin drawstring pouch.
+On the plus side, they are relatively light at 9 ounces.
+The TaoTronics TT-BH060 outdo the Mpow in this metric, weighing in at just 7.5 ounces and coming with a padded travel case.

-Though it lists for $80, the Mpow Bluetooth Over Ear generally sells in the neighborhood of $40.
-At this price they are well worth their price, offering a decent wireless listening experience.
-If you can stand to spend a bit more the $70 TaoTronics TT-BH22US provide a better overall value, but if you're not fussy about sound quality you won't be disappointed by the Mpow.
+The Mpow Bluetooth Over Ear represents quite a good value among the best over ear headphones.
+If you can stand to spend a bit more, the TaoTronics TT-BH060 provides a better overall value, but if you're not fussy about sound quality you won't be disappointed by the Mpow.

 The Mpow Bluetooth Over Ear is a decent set of wireless headphones that can accomodate budget shoppers.
-If you're willing to spend a bit more the TaoTronics TT-BH22US provide a better overall value.
+If you're willing to spend a bit more the TaoTronics TT-BH060 provide a better overall value.